TomWhitwell/SlowMovie/README.md

 ## Contributing

 PRs accepted!
 Big diversions from core functionality or new features may fit better as a fork of the project.

-Please read our [contributing guidelines](/.github/CONTRIBUTING.md) before submitting an issue or pull request.

 ### Contributors